munificent/craftinginterpreters/book/strings.md

 <aside name="borrowed">

-I've seen a number of people implement large swathes of their language before trying to start on the GC.
+I've seen a number of people implement large swaths of their language before trying to start on the GC.
 For the kind of toy programs you typically run while a language is being developed, you actually don't run out of memory before reaching the end of the program, so this gets you surprisingly far.